 The Company applies the fair value method of accounting for stock-based compensation for awards granted to officers, directors, employees and consultants of the Company.
 The fair value of the award at the time of granting is determined using the Black-Scholes option pricing model, and recognized as a compensation expense on a straight- line basis over the vesting period with an offsetting amount recorded to contributed surplus.
 The amount of the compensation cost recognized at any date at least equals the value of the portion of the options vested at that date.
 When stock options are exercised, the consideration paid by employees or directors, together with the related amount in contributed surplus, is credited to capital stock.
-When an employee leaves the Company, vested options must be exercised within 90 days, or the options expire.
+When an employee leaves the Company, vested options must be exercised within 90 days (unless extended at the discretion of the board of directors), or the options expire.
 Any options that are unvested are reversed in the period that the employee leaves.